DS-100/sp24-grad/gradproject.md

 3. Extracting feature information from images using tools from `feature_utils.py`.

 #### Exploratory Data Analysis
-Now that you have successfully been onboarded, the agency would like you to start performing some exploratory data analysis to build some initial understanding of the data.
+Now that you have successfully been onboarded, the agency would like you to start performing some exploratory data analysis to build an initial understanding of the data.
 As part of the exploratory data analysis, the agency is interested in understanding certain aspects of the dataset better.
 Specifically, they are looking for:

 - Basic statistics about the dataset, such as the number of images per disaster type and the distribution of image sizes and damage labels.
 - Insights into useful image features for classifying images based on disaster type or damage level.
 Previous interns have found color information to be potentially useful.
 You are tasked with verifying this and exploring whether color features can effectively differentiate: